Sanjudebnath123/Super-Market-Dashboard/README.md

 This project includes steps as follows :
 -
-- Understanding the Problem statement
+- Data Understanding the Problems
+- Data Cleaning
-- Data Cleaning and Preprocessing
+- Data Preprocessing
 - Explotory data analysis (EDA)
-- Data visualization
+- Data visualization with Dashboard & insights

 The project also answered important questions such as :- -